AdobeDocs/journey-optimizer-learn.en/help/summit-lab-731/l731-assets.md

 ![QR code for Android](/help/assets/lab731-android-qr-code.png)

-If you are using the Android simulator, use this link: [https://ajolab.s3.amazonaws.com/ajolabapp-release.apk](https://ajolab.s3.amazonaws.com/ajolabapp-release.apk)

 As the app is not registered with the Google Play Store, you will receive a warning message:

 ![Android warning screen](/help/assets/lab731-install-android.png)